protometheus/streamsearcher/README.md

   was no explanation of what to do with errors other than to say the job failed.
   Under normal circumstances, errors would be Queued out the same way the job's output their data.

+- The Default Timeout is 1s not 60s: The time it takes for the jobs to complete is exponentially faster than it takes for the random file to be generated.
+  The default is lower to take that into account.

 ## Initial Instructions
 Please complete a code exercise using your own workspace, IDE, references, etc. This should take approximately a few hours to complete, though feel free to take as much time as you need, as long as you're happy with the result.
 Your code will be evaluated based on (in this order): simplicity, readability, code style, use of best practices, efficiency, and thoughtful error handling and logging.